From Londra’s underground to New York City’s metro: top 10 of the world’s longest subways.

 Underground rail systems can be characterized by their extension (expressed in km) and for the number of stations and lines.

-Do you know which underground is the world's longest?
+Do you know which subway is the world's longest?
 Here's the ranking of the metros with the greatest extension.

 Beijing - Beijing's metro ranks second, as it is 554 Km long.
 It was inaugurated in 1971, and has 18 lines.
 Its 334 stations have a capacity of over 3 million people per year.
 The most recent expansion works were carried out in 2015.
 It was built at the start of the 70's.
 It was the first metro, in fact, to be built in continental China.
 Further development was carried out in 2008 for the Olympic Games.
 Beijing's metro is also known as "the Underground Dragon".
 It has a reputation of constant maintenance works, both on trains and on stations, and for the numerous data made available to all passengers.
 This metro is also sustainable, as line 10 provides the possibility to throw away plastic bottles in specific containers, receiving a discount on ticket prices.

-London - London's metro ranks third in the world as it is 402 km long.
+Nowadays, London's subway ranks third in the world as it is 402 km long.
 It was inaugurated in 1890, and has 11 lines.
 Its 270 stations have a capacity of over 1 million people per year.
 The most recent expansion works were carried out in 2008.
 It's the first underground metro to be built in the world, and continues to be efficient.
-Known as “The Tube”, London's metro system is for everyone, and is, in fact, also used by celebrities.
+Known as “The Tube”, London's subway is for everyone, and is, in fact, also used by celebrities.

-New York City - The New York metro, among the 10 longest metros in the world, ranks fourth, as it is 375 km long.
+The New York subway, among the 10 longest metros in the world, ranks fourth, as it is 375 km long.
 It was inaugurated in 1904 and has 34 lines.
 2 million passengers transit through its 469 stations each year.
 The most recent expansion works were carried out in 2015.
 It's the first metro system to guarantee a 24/7 service, and where you can also see numerous street artists performing.